Next.js Setup

 - DELETE for session cleanup

 All under /api/flows/.
-Add more flows by registering them in the same registry.
+Add more flows by listing them in flows on createFlowState.

 Model resolution

-Generators specify a model ID string (e.g. "gpt-5-mini").
+Generators specify a model string (e.g. "openai/gpt-5.4-mini").
 At runtime, the server resolves that to an actual AI SDK model.
 You need a model resolver.

 });